 Why DOC regulates deer farming

-The Department of Conservation is responsible for regulating deer farming under the Wild Animal Control Act 1977.
+DOC is responsible for regulating deer farming under the Wild Animal Control Act 1977.
 This includes:

 - specifying the areas deer farming is allowed